kostaskougios/spi/diExample/README.md

 components are - like a non-spark app - responsible for loading data and delegating business logic to our domain model.

-The example is about transfering money from an account.The entities in this example are the Account and Transfer class.
+The example is about transferring money from an account.
+The entities in this example are the Account and Transfer class.

 ```scala